Skip to main content

 In the above example, the configuration of the dissect processor includes the following fields:

-• fields: A list of field names to be split.
+• fields: A list of field names to be split, does not support field renaming.

 • patterns: The dissect pattern for splitting.